postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2022-01-07-parhelion-release-notes-i.md

 - [1.13.11](#11311---expanded) - Moving a card between zones always results in all hosted objects being trashed.
 (Including, possibly, swapping agendas between score areas.
 There's currently a conflict between two rules in that particular situation.
 Judges, be aware!)
 - [2.16.7h](#2167c-h-i---subtypes-added--removed) - The "bomb" subtype has been completely removed and subsumed by the "weapon" subtype.
 - [4.6.6i](#466g-i-j---expanded) - The meaning of "this server" on ice subroutines is *archives* when being fired by [Nanisivik Grid](https://netrunnerdb.com/en/card/33111).
-- [4.6.6j](#466g-i-j---expanded) - The meaning of "this server" on ice subroutines is *the server being run* when being fired by [ZATO City Grid](https://netrunnerdb.com/en/card/33127).
+- [4.6.6j](#466g-i-j---expanded) - The meaning of "this server" on ice subroutines is *the server the ice was trashed from* when being fired by [ZATO City Grid](https://netrunnerdb.com/en/card/33127).
   - No other effects use this time travel logic - abilities on ice that count hosted counters or installed cards still do these checks after the ice has been trashed by ZATO.
 - [8.5.14](#8514---added) - The meaning of positional references like "directly inward" on ice subroutines is *undefined* when being fired by Nanisivik Grid or ZATO City Grid, and effects that rely on them fail to resolve.
 - [4.8.7](#487---added) - It is finally, 100%, definitely, unambiguously clear that you do not need to tell the runner which card you put on the bottom of R&D with [Daily Business Show](https://netrunnerdb.com/en/card/06086).
 (But the reverse is still true of [Blueberry Diesel](https://netrunnerdb.com/en/card/26012) and [The Class Act](https://netrunnerdb.com/en/card/26018).)